Farmers’ Mental Well-Being Study Reports Now Available.

 We are currently holding key informant interviews.
-You can sign up here: https://www.georgiaruralhealth.org/farmworkerinterview/
+Click here to sign up.

 The Principal Investigators of the project are Dr. Anne Montgomery and Stephanie Basey.
-Please reach out to firstname.lastname@example.org for any questions, comments, or concerns about the project.
+Please email email@example.com with any questions, comments, or concerns about the project.

 Read the reports: